LiliaFramework/LDoc/doc/doc.md

 in a particular way.

-With 1.4, there is another option for documenting classes, which is the top-level type `classmod`.
+With 1.4, there is another option for documenting classes, which is the top-level type `aclassmod`.
 It is intended for larger classes which are implemented within one module, and the advantage that methods can be put into sections.

 Sometimes a module may logically span several files, which can easily happen with large